elkebir-group/CloMu/README.md

 The "raw" data format consists of a list of possible trees for each patient, or in order words, a list of lists of trees.
 Each tree consists of a list of edges.
 This information is stored in a .npy file.

 The "multi" data format consists of three files.
 One, a list of all trees with modification that all trees have arbitary edges added (such as [0, 0]) until they reach the same length.
 Two a list of patient numbers corresponding to each tree.
 Three, a list of tree lengths for each patient in order to remove the arbitary added edges.
 Using this format, all input files are tensors (of rank 3 for the trees and 1 for the other two files).
-The data is stored in a compressed .npz file.
+The data is stored in compressed .npz files.